-Facing poor market conditions, four Power Purchase Arrangement (PPA) Buyers have applied to terminate their PPAs early, based on an unlawful agreement made behind closed doors between Enron and a former government.
+Facing poor market conditions, four Power Purchase Arrangement (PPA) Buyers terminated their PPAs early, based on an unlawful agreement made behind closed doors between Enron and a former government.

-If these PPAs are terminated as the power companies want, their losses would be transferred to a financial account called the Balancing Pool, which is wholly funded by residential and commercial electricity consumers.
-If these PPAs are permitted to be returned to the Balancing Pool, losses are estimated to be as much as $2 billion by 2020.
+As a result, the power companies' losses were transferred to a financial account called the Balancing Pool, which is wholly funded by residential and commercial electricity consumers.

-The government fundamentally disagrees with this position, in which financial losses incurred by the private sector are passed to consumers on the basis of an unlawful clause that was hidden from the public.
+The government fundamentally disagrees with this position, in which financial losses incurred by the private sector were passed to consumers on the basis of an unlawful clause that was hidden from the public.

 - Originating application (0.4 MB)